d-kleine/AZ_AI-Engineering/project3_AI-Enriched-Corporate-Training-Catalog/README.md

 - Data Importation:

-  - Utilization of the Import Data wizard to import "courses.csv" and research papers datasets.
+  - Utilization of the Import Data wizard to import _courses.csv_ and research papers datasets.
   - Selection of appropriate enrichments during import, aligning with design requirements.

 Both sources (csv Table, pdf Blob) have been imported as data sources, each with its Cognitive Skills and Target Index: